 Summer Program in Philosophy

 The Hamilton College Summer Program in Philosophy (HCSPiP) is designed for twenty excellent undergraduate students looking for a creative, exciting, collegial, and engaging two-week experience studying philosophy with other ambitious students.
-Three concurrent courses, chosen for their innovative pedagogies, will be offered, June 28–July 11, 2020:
+Three concurrent courses, chosen for their innovative pedagogies, will be offered, June 23 through July 6, 2024:

 The HCSPiP will be an exciting and intense philosophical experience.
 In addition to attending all three classes every day, Monday through Friday, students are expected to prepare for those classes, both before the summer school and during the two weeks they are on campus.
 In addition to the three courses, the HCSPiP is arranging for at least one visiting speaker, a day trip to the Adirondacks, and a July 4 celebration.
 To participate actively and take advantage of the opportunity, students must have exceptional intrinsic motivation for philosophical work.
 No college credit is awarded.

-We have room for ten Hamilton College students and ten students from other colleges or universities.
-We are hoping this year mainly to serve rising sophomores and juniors, though rising seniors are also welcome to apply.
+We have room for ten Hamilton College students and ten students from other colleges or universities, typically rising sophomores, juniors or seniors.
 There is no tuition for the HCSPiP.
 Room and board will be provided.
-In addition, students who attend the summer school will receive a $750 stipend, plus up to $500 reimbursement for travel.
+In addition, students who attend the summer school will receive a $750 HCSPiP scholarship, as well as money for travel.

-Unlike other philosophy summer programs, the HCSPiP is designed not mainly to prepare students for graduate work, but to explore new ways to teach and learn philosophy.
-Instructors are all committed to active, student-centered learning.
-The classes may not feel like philosophy classes to which you may have become accustomed!
+Unlike other philosophy summer programs, the HCSPiP is designed to explore new ways to teach and learn undergraduate philosophy.
+This is not a program made to prepare students for graduate work, though many of our students are interested in graduate school and many do go on to study philosophy after college.
+We are committed to active, student-centered learning and the classes may not feel like ones to which you may have become accustomed!

 Participants in the program will be selected according to the following criteria: